wso2/docs-is/en/docs/develop/association-rest-api.md

 ---
 template: templates/swagger.html
 ---

+# User Account Associations API Definition - V1

 ???
-Note "Click For Instructions"
+Note "Click to view"
-    #### Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.
+    Do the following to try out the REST APIs with your local instance of WSO2 Identity Server.

        1. Click on **Authorize** button and provide desired values for authentication.
        2. Expand the relevant API operation and click the **Try It Out** button.